grudloff/grudloff.github.io/_posts/2024-09-18-local_to_cloud.md

 The final stage involves moving the model to Vertex AI .
 This platform allows for scalable deployment while taking away much of the complexity of managing the infrastructure.
 We'll explore three approaches under this section: deploying custom containers, using custom prediction routines, and utilizing prebuilt containers.

 > **Note:** We could also deploy the model directly to Google Cloud Run, which is a fully managed platform that automatically scales your containerized applications, or use Google Kubernetes Engine.

-However, using Vertex AI provides convenient features specific to machine learning models, such as model monitoring, explainability, and versioning.
-Moreover it allows for easy testing through straightforward batch prediction jobs or online prediction endpoints.
+Using Vertex AI provides convenient features specific to ML models, such as model monitoring, explainability, and versioning.
+Moreover it allows for easy testing through straightforward batch prediction jobs or online prediction endpoints

-Models deployed on Vertex AI are registered in the Model Registry, which allows you to manage and deploy models to endpoints or batch prediction jobs.
-The following sections will cover the different approaches for this available on Vertex AI.
+Models deployed on Vertex AI are registered in the Model Registry.
+The following sections will cover the different alternatives available on Vertex AI.

 ## 5.1 Custom Container Deployment